 General contractors may need different types of insurance depending on the work they do and their client contracts.
 In Florida, general contractors often buy these policies.

 General liability insurance is the foundation of a general contractor’s protection.
 It covers damage to client property, as well as client injuries and advertising injuries.
-Commercial landlords, clients, and lenders may ask to see a certificate of insurance proving you have this liability coverage.
+Commercial landlords, clients, and lenders in Miami, Orlando, and other locations may ask to see a certificate of insurance proving you have this liability coverage.

 Adding commercial umbrella insurance can boost your coverage on general liability insurance and other policies.

 General contractors who work independently or own a small company often qualify for a business owner’s policy (BOP).
 This policy bundles general liability coverage and commercial property insurance together at a discount.